AntiAnti/FreeAnimHelpers/README.md

 Small function to reset scale of root bone in skeletal mesh and preserve size of the model.
 See [this video](https://youtu.be/o04BHS8e_M4).

+### Distance Curve ModifierEx

+Despite the name, currently useful only to add root motion to animation.
+Root movement should be saved in curves "RootMotion_X",  "RootMotion_Y" and, optionally, "RootMotion_Z".
+Required modifier settings:
+- Root Motion to Curves: unchecked/false
+- Root Motion to Root Bone: checked/true
+- Root Motion from Curves: checked/true

 ## To Do

 - add/remove root motion;